-We tried the pistachio Babka with fleur d’orange, which sounded unusual to these two Babka eaters.
+We tried the pistachio Babka with fleur d’orange, a flavor that sounded unusual to these two Babka eaters.
 However, we were promptly captivated by the pastry’s buttery texture and definable taste of pistachio.

 But what is a Merveilleux?
 Technically, it’s a small pastry consisting of meringue, whipped cream and chocolate shavings.
-Bakers at Aux Merveilleux de Fred take the Merveilleux to the next level by creating airy puffs of sweetness in flavors including caramel, cherry, chocolate, coffee, praline and speculoos.
+Bakers at Aux Merveilleux de Fred take the Merveilleux to the next level by creating airy puffs of sweetness in flavors that include caramel, cherry, chocolate, coffee, praline and speculoos.

 Aux Merveilleux de Fred has multiple Paris locations.
 We visited the Marais shop at 24 Rue du Pont Louis-Philippe, 75004 Paris, France.

 6. L’Éclair De Genie

 If you think that Éclairs are boring, Christophe Adam is proving the opposite at L’Éclair de Genie in Paris, the best bakery in Paris for trying the iconic oblong pastry.
 The innovative pastry chef has made this old-school choux pastry exciting with the addition of seasonal ingredients like blood orange, sesame and passion fruit.